divio/customer-handbook/how-to/duplicate-project.rst

 will include the original’s code, database content, media, environment variables and all branches,  and retains the Git history in its codebase.

-A fork is therefore a useful tool when you want to duplicate in order to undertake substantial new development, as it allows you to merge back changes from the duplicate into the original using Git.
+A fork is therefore useful when you want to undertake substantial new development, as it allows you to merge back changes from the duplicate into the original using Git.